noyamirai/nerdies/nerds/cyd_stumpel.md

 # Creating Accessible and Award-Winning Websites

-During the third weekly nerd episode Cyd Stumpel, a freelance creative developer, shared valuable insights into the world of web development and accessibility
+During the fourth weekly nerd episode Cyd Stumpel, a freelance creative developer, shared valuable insights into the world of web development and accessibility

 ## Cyd's Background and Journey